This page describes how to update an extension or theme ("item") that you previously published on the Chrome Web Store.

 - Upgrade the item, publishing a new version of the item on the Chrome Web Store and pushing it to the user base.

 - Update the % rollout for items that were previously published with partial rollout.
-(Available to very popular items.)
+(Available to items with over 10,000 seven-day active users)

 These update options are described in the following sections.